JenniferVonT/DataVisualizer/testReport.md

 ### `createLineChart(Object)` Automatic Tests

-Also tests the private method `#createChart(String, Object)` that also takes the global options for the class.
+Also tests the private method `#createChart(String, Object)` that also inserts the global options for the class.
 | Test Case | Options | DataPoints | Expected  | Status |
 |-----------|---------|------------|-----------|--------|
 |    1      |   ✅    |    none    | return type = LineChart |   ✅   |